Micah

 • Therapy can be an incredibly meaningful tool, but it cannot solve or change all of the systems that impact us.
 In the initial consultation, we will talk about what you’re looking for and how therapy may or may not be appropriate in supporting your specific needs.

-• I don’t accept insurance at this time.
-For now, I can offer super-bills for you to seek out-of-network reimbursement.
-I also can offer sliding-scale rates as low as $100 for those who cannot afford my full rate of $180 based on need.
+• I don’t accept insurance at this time as I believe that requirements around diagnosis along with the current state of our government can put vulnerable clients at greater risk.
+For now, I can offer sliding-scale rates as low as $100 for those who cannot afford my full rate of $180 based on need.
 This rate is the same for both telehealth and in-person.

 • Sessions are typically weekly for 50 minutes, but beyond that it’s up to you!
 Sessions can look like the stereotypical you sit on a couch and we talk for an hour, it can look like doing somatic exercises and using movement to support regulation, it can look like making art projects together, or it can look like sitting quietly.
 Part of my work as your therapist is to help identify what works for you or your child on your process towards healing, and it doesn’t have to be the same every day.